 Maine Beer Company

 Our first stop was the Maine Beer Company, which was a 20 minute drive north of Portland in Freeport.
 We were given a tasting tray of four out of their eight beers currently available on draft.
-We were given ‘Lunch’- a delicious, smooth and well crafted IPA that they’re becoming famous for throughout New England, along with ‘Peeper’ (American ale), ‘Red Wheelbarrow’ (hoppy red ale) and ‘Beer II’ (a session IPA).
-We’ve recently become big fans of session IPA’s because at 4.7% abv, they’re flavorful beers you can enjoy for awhile at a barbecue or other function without falling over yourself!
+Lunch is a delicious, smooth and well crafted IPA that they’re becoming famous for throughout New England.
+We also tried ‘Peeper’ (American ale), ‘Red Wheelbarrow’ (hoppy red ale) and ‘Beer II’ (a session IPA).
+Session IPA’s has become popular in our house because at 4.7% abv, they’re flavorful beers you can enjoy for awhile.
+Many can knock back several at a barbecue or other function without falling over yourself!

-As we boarded the bus to drive to our next stop, the bus was considerably more chatty than when we’d started the tour.
-Yet another perk of delicious beer- social bonding!
-Paul decided to play a game of beer trivia where he asked questions and we could just shout out the answers.
+Following delicious beer, the bus was considerably more chatty than when we’d started the tour.
+Yet another perk of tasty brews – social bonding!
+Paul decided to host a game of beer trivia where he asked questions and we could just shout out the answers.
 One question was “what is the oldest brewery in the world?”
 While we all shouted a bunch of answers, nobody actually came up with the correct one.
-The oldest continually running brewery, dating back to 1040 is the Bavarian brewery Weihenstephaner, located just north of Munich in Freising.
-And incredibly, they haven’t been bought out by a beer goliath yet as the company is owned by the state of Bavaria and operates in conjunction with the Technical University of Munich.
-God bless those brewmaster Germans, they don’t fool around with beer.

 Maine Mead Works